entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 Burrow, C. J., 2011.
 A partial articulated acanthodian from the Silurian of New Brunswick, Canada. *Can.
 J. Earth Sci.* **48**: 1329–1341.

 Burrow, C. J., Davidson, R. G., Den Blaauwen, J. L. and Newman, M. J. 2015.
-Revision of *Climatius reticulatus* Agassiz, 1844 (Acanthodii, Climatiidae), from the Lower Devonian of Scotland, based on new histological and morphological data.
-J. Vertebr.
-Paleontol.
-35: e913421.
+Revision of *Climatius reticulatus* Agassiz, 1844 (Acanthodii, Climatiidae), from the Lower Devonian of Scotland, based on new histological and morphological data. *J. Vertebr.
+Paleontol.* **35**: e913421.

 Burrow, C. J., den Blaauwen, J. L., Newman, M. and Davidson, R., 2016.
 The diplacanthid fishes (Acanthodii, Diplacanthiformes, Diplacanthidae) from the Middle Devonian of Scotland. *Palaeontol.
 Electron*. **19**: 1–83.